jrcain-usgs/asc-public-docs/docs/getting-started/using-ale/ale-naif-spice-data-setup.md

     The first file './data/lsk/naif0012.tls' specified by KERNELS_TO_LOAD in the file /Volumes/data/spice-data/mro-m-spice-6-v1.0/mrosp_1000/extras/mk/mro_2009_v14.tm could not be located.
     ```

-    You will need to open that .tm file (`mro_2009_v14.tm`), and change the PATH_VALUES line to point to your data; the folder containing folders for lsk, pck, sclk, fk, ik, spk, ck, etc...
+    Open that .tm file (`mro_2009_v14.tm`), and change the PATH_VALUES line to point to your data; the folder containing folders for lsk, pck, sclk, fk, ik, spk, ck, etc...

     ```
     PATH_VALUES     = ( './data' )